 Informing students of WHAT to practise and achieve by the next lesson is not sufficient on it's own.
 Teaching a student HOW to practise is a key attribute of Jennen's violin teaching method.

-Jennen charges $50 per half hour lesson and is flexible with lesson times and regularity.
+Jennen charges $150 per hour and is flexible with lesson times and regularity.

 Jennen Ngiau-Keng: Student Violinist